Tools You'll Need

 ⚠ Contains Allergens

 In a bowl, take 15 cubes of paneer.
 Add 1/4 tsp turmeric, 1/2 tsp chilli powder, 1/2 tsp ginger garlic paste, and 1/4 tsp salt.
-Mix well to coat the paneer evenly.
-Marinate for 30 minutes.
+Mix well to coat the paneer evenly. for .

 Heat 3 tsp oil in a pan on low flame.
-Add the marinated paneer and sauté until cooked well and golden brown on all sides.
+Add the paneer and until cooked well and golden brown on all sides.
 Remove and set aside.

 Add 1/2 cup curd to the gravy.
 Mix well and cook until the curd combines completely with the gravy and the oil separates again.